biaoyanf/RecipeRef/README.md

 - In Finding of ACL 2022

-For the data and detailed annotation guideline of the RecipeRef corpus, please refer to [RecipeRef annotation guideline](https://data.mendeley.com/datasets/rcyskfvdv7/1)
+For the data and detailed annotation guideline of the RecipeRef corpus, please refer to [RecipeRef dataset](https://data.mendeley.com/datasets/rcyskfvdv7/1)

 Will upload the content soon